troclaux/notes/aws.md

 ## Elastic Beanstalk

-> fully managed service that allows you to deploy and manage web applications and services
+> fully-managed service that allows you to deploy and manage web applications and services

 - PaaS
 - developer is only responsible for the application